 Two decades ago, the concept of a No Kill community was little more than a dream.
 Today it is a reality in many cities and counties nationwide and the numbers continue to grow.
 And the first step is a decision, a commitment to reject kill-oriented ways of doing business.
 No Kill starts as an act of will.

-Please be sure and check out KC Pet Project's informational website to learn more.
+Please be sure to check out their informational website to learn more,

-Please consider making a gift to the most proactive and successful solution to reducing the homeless pet population,
+Please consider making a gift to the most proactive and successful solution to aide in reducing the homeless pet population,

 The Spay Neuter Project.